dan-t-data/saas-billing-churn-analysis/README.md

 ---

 ## Impact
-This project demonstrates how I operate as a **Strategic Data Operations Analyst**:
+This project demonstrates how I operate as a **Strategic Analyst**:
 - Integrated **Salesforce + NetSuite** data with **SQL, Excel, and Tableau**.
 - Translated raw billing data into **clear KPIs and executive insights**.
 - Linked operational processes (billing, payments, collections) directly to **strategic revenue outcomes**.